 Welcome to the webpage of the Intelligent and Resilient Energy System (IRES) Research Group.
 Our group is a team of Ph.D., graduate, and undergraduate researchers at the Computer & Electrical Engineering and Computer Science Dept. of the Florida Atlantic University, directed by Prof. Yufei Tang.
-Our expertise is in Computational Intelligence, Data Processing, and Smart Grid.
+Our expertise is in Data Processing, Machine Intelligence, and Cyber-Physical Energy Systems.
 We work enthusiastically in these research fields to expand the theoretical understanding and provide novel high-impact solutions.

 Here are some VALUES that we shared in our group and want to see in you: